MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1026-Truth-Lending-Regulation-Z/subpart-C-ClosedEnd-Credit/section-1026.20.md

 (4) *Form of disclosures.* The disclosures required by paragraph (e)(2) of this section shall be provided in a minimum 10-point font, grouped together on the front side of a one-page document, separate from all other materials, with the headings, content, order, and format substantially similar to model form H-29 in appendix H to this part.
 The disclosure of the heading required by paragraph (e)(2) of this section shall be more conspicuous than, and shall precede, the other disclosures required by paragraph (e)(2) of this section.

-(5) *Timing* - (i) *Cancellation upon consumer's request.* If the creditor or servicer cancels the escrow account at the consumer's request, the creditor or servicer shall ensure that the consumer receives the disclosures required by paragraph (e)(2) of this section no later than three business days before the closure of the consumer's escrow account.
+(5) *Timing*—(i) *Cancellation upon consumer's request.* If the creditor or servicer cancels the escrow account at the consumer's request, the creditor or servicer shall ensure that the consumer receives the disclosures required by paragraph (e)(2) of this section no later than three business days before the closure of the consumer's escrow account.

 (ii) *Cancellations other than upon the consumer's request.* If the creditor or servicer cancels the escrow account and the cancellation is not at the consumer's request, the creditor or servicer shall ensure that the consumer receives the disclosures required by paragraph (e)(2) of this section no later than 30 business days before the closure of the consumer's escrow account.

 (iii) *Receipt of disclosure.* If the disclosures required by paragraph (e)(2) of this section are not provided to the consumer in person, the consumer is considered to have received the disclosures three business days after they are delivered or placed in the mail.

+(f) *Successor in interest.* If, upon confirmation, a servicer provides a confirmed successor in interest who is not liable on the mortgage loan obligation with a written notice and acknowledgment form in accordance with Regulation X, § 1024.32(c)(1) of this chapter, the servicer is not required to provide to the confirmed successor in interest any written disclosure required by paragraphs (c), (d), and (e) of this section unless and until the confirmed successor in interest either assumes the mortgage loan obligation under State law or has provided the servicer an executed acknowledgment in accordance with Regulation X, § 1024.32(c)(1)(iv) of this chapter, that the confirmed successor in interest has not revoked.

 [76 FR 79772, Dec.
 22, 2011, as amended at 78 FR 11004, Feb.
 14, 2013; 78 FR 63005, Oct.
 23, 2013; 78 FR 80111, Dec.
-31, 2013]
+31, 2013; 81 FR 72388, Oct.
+19, 2016]